 - A CRM can quickly automize many marketing tasks, including lead creation from sign up forms and quick reporting.
 With an improved time management there’s space to focus on more important details.

-- Easily integrate a CRM with external tools to customize your and gather even more data.
+- Easily integrate a CRM with external tools to customize your marketing strategy and gather even more data.

 - CRMs were never built to know about visitors before they become customers, making the Single Customer View a difficult achievement – and an admittingly expensive endeavor – when adding social media channels, advertising campaigns, web behavioral data, and other sources of data into the mix.